shoebappa/vagrant-meteor-windows/readme.md

 cd ~/my_cool_app
 meteor
 ```
-You should be able to load this from you windows host by browsing to http://10.11.12.13:3000/
+You should be able to load this from you windows host by browsing to `http://10.11.12.13:3000/`

 ## Mount a drive to the VM to edit files there

-Unfortunately the default Vagrant drive mapping in windows will not work, if you try to store your meteor files in C:\vagrant\meteor and run this, the MongoDB that gets stored along with the app, and Mongo doesn't like to be run with the way the VirtualBox file shares work.
+Unfortunately the default Vagrant drive mapping in windows will not work, if you try to store your meteor files in `C:\vagrant\meteor` and run this, the MongoDB that gets stored along with the app, and Mongo doesn't like to be run with the way the VirtualBox file shares work.
 You could use Samba, or run Mongo Separately, but I find the SFTP drive mapping to be fine, so I use the Eldos SFTP Net Drive free version http://www.eldos.com/sftp-net-drive/download-release.php.

-Once I installed SFTP Net Drive, I just used IP 10.11.12.13, port 22, username: vagrant, Key Based and pointed to the Puttygen created ppk key, and chose a drive letter (I did V for Vagrant).
+Once I installed SFTP Net Drive, I just used IP `10.11.12.13`, port `22`, username: vagrant, Key Based and pointed to the Puttygen created ppk key, and chose a drive letter (I did V for Vagrant).
 This defaults to the home directory, which works for meteor if you run it from ~.
 This should give you a mounted Drive to windows from which you can edit files from windows tools, and they should live reload to meteor.

 ## Suspend Vagrant